-GATE Syllabus for 2020 exam for Electrical engineering along with brochure is already released by IIT Delhi.
+GATE Syllabus for 2021 exam for Electrical engineering along with brochure will be officially released by IIT Bombay.

-To Crack GATE exam with Top Rank, one should have a preparation plan and to develop GATE Study Plan, candidates must refer to GATE Electrical Syllabus and Exam Paper Pattern.
-All the questions for GATE 2020 EEE exam will be based on GATE Syllabus for Electrical Engineering.
-So, it’s very much important for every GATE aspirant to be aware of GATE Electrical Syllabus.
+To Crack GATE 2021/2022 exam with better score and rank, one should have an effective preparation plan and to develop GATE study plan, candidates must refer to GATE Electrical Syllabus and Exam Paper Pattern.
+All the questions for GATE 2021 EEE exam will be based on the GATE Syllabus for Electrical Engineering.
+So, it's very much important for every GATE aspirant to be aware of GATE Electrical Syllabus.

 Below given is a detailed GATE Syllabus for EEE paper with all the main sections and core subjects.